kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - When you perform a restore operation to a point in time or from a DB Snapshot, a new DB Instance is created with a new endpoint, the old DB Instance can be deleted.
 - During the backup window, storage I/O may be briefly suspended while the backup process initializes (typically under a few seconds).
 There is no I/O suspension for Multi-AZ deployments.
 - Automated backups can be turned off by setting the retention period to 0.
 Automated backups are deleted when the DB Instance is deleted, manual snapshots or final deletion snapshot are reatained.
+- RDS supports two types of snapshot copies.
+Copy an automated DB snapshot to manual DB snapshot in the same region (so the DB snapshot is retained), Copy automated/manual DB snapshot to another region.
 - It is strongly recommended to use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during a failover).
 - You can update/modify a DB Subnet Group but explicitly changing the DB Subnet Group of a deployed DB instance is not currently allowed.
 - You can encrypt DB connections using SSL.
 Amazon RDS generates an SSL certificate for each DB Instance.